RohitM2997/Rohit_kaggle-/README.md

 # Model Building and Evaluation (Vittal Mungde)
 The processed data was split into 80% training and 20% testing sets for evaluation.
 A RandomForestClassifier with 100 decision trees was trained on the training data.
 Predictions were made on the test set, and accuracy was calculated to evaluate the model's performance.
 Additionally, a confusion matrix was generated and visualized to provide detailed insights into the true positives, true negatives, false positives, and false negatives, highlighting the model's strengths and weaknesses.

+# Data loading and Data exploring (Swati Munde)
+The code evaluates and compares the accuracy of various machine learning models using a pipeline approach.
+It includes models like SVM, Decision Tree, Logistic Regression, Random Forest, and K-Nearest Neighbors.
+A defined evaluate_model function trains and tests each model in the pipeline and prints their accuracies.
+Finally, it generates a submission file with predictions from one selected model, saving it as submission.csv.